brson/rfcs/text/0000-release-channels.md

 undetermined.

-Builds of the 'nightly' channel are published every night based on the content of the beta branch.
+Builds of the 'nightly' channel are published every night based on the content of the master branch.
 Each published build during a single development cycle carries *the same version number*, e.g. '1.0.0-nightly', though for debugging purposes rustc builds can be uniquely identified by reporting the commit number from which they